 What should a weekly report look like?

 Reports should be concise and unambiguous.
-They should not ramble on a routine or weekly tasks and include all you’ve accomplished during the week.
+They should not ramble on routine or weekly tasks and include all you’ve accomplished during the week.
 The length of your weekly activities report should not exceed one page if you’re handwriting it or three to ten items if you’re using the software.

 What is the format of a report?